UW Bothell Assistant and Associate Vice Chancellors (AVCs) in the Academic Affairs Division Roles and Responsibilities

-The AVC serves on the Council of Academic Deans (CAD) in either full capacity or ex officio capacity depending on if they have direct oversight for student progression to degree.
+The AVC serves on the VCAA Leadership Council (VLC).
 This body provides significant advice and recommendations to the vice chancellor of Academic Affairs on core academic matters that cut across schools and other units on campus.
-AVCs are also expected to coordinate and collaborate with each other and with the Schools, the UW Libraries, the Division of Enrollment Management and Student Affairs, Institutional Research, the Division of Advancement and External Relations, Division of Planning and Administration, Office of Diversity and Equity, and other institutional leaders at UW Bothell.
+AVCs are also expected to coordinate and collaborate with each other and with the Schools, the UW Libraries, the Division of Enrollment Management and Student Affairs, Institutional Research, the Division of Advancement, Division of Planning and Administration, Office of Diversity and Equity, and other institutional leaders at UW Bothell.

 Shared governance of the institution is an important value at UW Bothell.
-AVCs should collaborate and seek feedback where relevant from the Council of Academic Deans (CAD), General Faculty Organization (GFO), General Staff Organization (GSO), Associated Students at UW Bothell (ASUWB) and other formally-recognized campus advisory councils.
+AVCs should collaborate and seek feedback where relevant from the VCAA Leadership Council (VLC), General Faculty Organization (GFO), General Staff Organization (GSO), Associated Students at UW Bothell (ASUWB) and other formally-recognized campus advisory councils.
 AVCs may consider forming internal advisory and/or oversight councils for their units as relevant and appropriate and are encouraged to use existing governance systems when possible.

 AVCs are expected to engage in ongoing development and submission of institution-wide grants and to engage with other partnership opportunities that advance their strategic plan.
 AVCs are also responsible for creating and nurturing opportunities to involve key tri-campus and external partners as they advance the unit.

 The AVC actively seeks opportunities to advance their own leadership development, clarifies career trajectory pathway with manager, creates individual development plan, and contributes to regional/national communities of practice that are aligned with their units.